pguse/ics4u-go/notes/07-2d-arrays/README.md

 ```go
 v := [5]int[4, 5, -3, 0, 7]
 ```
 where each element of the array can be accessed by an ordered **index** starting from 0.
-For example:"
+For example:

 v[3]